znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

 ### Song market segments breakdown by genre

-Since we have the full list of song names and artist names available in each cluster, we could actually listen to the songs and categorize them manually by the music genre standard as in pop, rock, rap, etc. If our cluster characteristics determined by K-means++ show close resemblance of the music genre, then our recommendation system may be effective, at least to the extent of traditional music listeners with distinct preference over specific genre.
+Since we have the full list of song names and artist names available in each cluster, we could actually listen to the songs and categorize them manually by the music genre standard as in pop, rock, rap, etc. If our cluster characteristics determined by K-means++ show close resemblance of the music genre, then our recommendation system could be effective, at least to the extent of traditional music listeners with distinct preference over specific genre.

 Cluster 1: Many songs with electronically altered/amplified sounds, very rhythmic, but genre varying from pop to rap to country, etc. Typical examples would be I Get The Bag by Gucci Mane, Echame La Culpa by Luis Fonsi, IDGAF by Dua Lipa.